AdguardTeam/KnowledgeBaseDNS/docs/public-dns/solving-problems/how-to-flush-dns-cache.md

 ### Android

-On Android, you can use the Chrome browser to clear the DNS cache.
-Open Chrome and type the following in the URL bar:
+The easiest way to clear your DNS cache on your Android device is to turn the Airplane mode on and off.
+You can enable/disable the Airplane Mode in the Quick Settings pane.

-`chrome://net-internals/#dns`
+A hard reboot can also help flush the DNS cache for your device.
+In order to do that, press and hold the power button for at least 20 seconds.
+It will (usually) force your device to reboot manually and the DNS cache will be cleared.

-Select *DNS* in the left pane and tap *Clear host cache* in the right pane.
+Another option is to reset the network settings of your device in the Settings app.
+Open *Settings > System > Advanced > Reset options > Reset network settings* and tap *Reset Settings* to confirm.

-Or you can flush the DNS cache through the browser you are using.
-Go to Settings->Apps->*Your browser*, then choose *Storage* and tap on *Clear cache*.
+> Note: by doing that, you will lose connections to Wi-Fi routers and other specific network settings, including DNS servers customizations.
+You will need to reset them manually.

 ### iOS